haandol/honey/README.md

 ### Tokenizer

-Hongmoa automatically split your message into tokens by whitespaces
+Honey automatically split your message into tokens by whitespaces

 Let's assume that you typed `!memo recall this` in your channel